eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 Theme Support
 --------
 A slightly modified theme has been provided in the Extras folder that supports all features of the highlighter.

+To Activate:
+If you installed from package manager: Go to Tools->Select Color Scheme : Abdal Black Hackers

+Otherwise: Copy the .tmTheme from the extras folder to your Sublime Text\Data\Packages\User folder.
+Then select the color scheme.

 Themes should support the following scopes to support all styles of this highlighter:
 1. comment.line.double-slash
 2. constant.numeric
 3. constant.numeric.line-number.find-in-files